Note: This story has been updated to remove the name of the juvenile suspect, who was found not guilty of solicitation for murder on July 16, 2024.

 The South Portland teenager accused of trying to recruit another person into a scheme to commit murder at his high school will spend at least a week in custody after allegedly violating the conditions of his release.

-Tristan Hamilton, 17, was booked at Long Creek Youth Detention Center on Thursday after he was accused of participating in hateful social media group chats.
+The 17-year-old was booked at Long Creek Youth Detention Center on Thursday after he was accused of participating in hateful social media group chats.
 A judge Friday ordered him to remain in custody until another hearing next Thursday.

 “These are violations which show a certain degree of deception and subterfuge,” Darvin said.
 “I don’t think it’s the innocent communication of a lonely boy.
 I think it’s more.”

-But the judge emphasized that he does not believe Hamilton poses any immediate threat to a specific individual or group and said that the messages did not include specific threats – though they did include some “generalized threats.”
+But the judge emphasized that he does not believe the teen poses any immediate threat to a specific individual or group and said that the messages did not include specific threats – though they did include some “generalized threats.”
 Moving forward, Darvin said, part of the case will revolve around whether the views the teenager expressed are constitutionally protected or if they crossed the line into actual threats.

 Advertisement